-8.7529.B Independent Living Skills Training Descriptions and Definitions
+8.7528.B Independent Living Skills Training Descriptions and Definitions

 - 1. Independent Living Skills Training (ILST) means services designed and developed based on the Member's ability to independently sustain themselves physically, emotionally, and economically in the community.
 ILST may be provided in the Member's residence or in the community. - 2.
-ILST Care Plan means a person-centered plan that describes the ILST services necessary to enable the Member to independently sustain themselves physically, emotionally, and economically in the community.
-This plan is developed with the Member and the Provider Agency.

-3. ILST Trainers are individuals trained in accordance with guidelines listed below and tasked with providing the service to the Member.
+ILST Person-Centered Support Plans are plans that describe the ILST services necessary to enable the Member to independently sustain themselves physically, emotionally, and economically in the community.
+This plan is developed with the Member and the provider. - 3.
+ILST Trainers are individuals trained in accordance with guidelines listed below and tasked with providing the service to the Member. - 4.
+The Person-Centered Support Plan is a plan of care created by a process that is driven by the individual and may also include people chosen by the individual, as well as the appropriate health care professional and the designated ILST trainer(s).
+It provides necessary information and support to the Member to ensure that they direct the process to the maximum extent possible.
+It documents Member choice, establishes goals, identifies potential risks, assures health and safety, and identifies the services and supports the Member needs to function safely in the community.
+This plan is developed by the Member, provider, and Case Manager.

-8.7529.C Independent Living Skills Training Inclusions
+8.7528.C Independent Living Skills Training Inclusions

-- 1. Reimbursable services are limited to the assessment, training, maintenance, supervision, assistance, or continued supports of the following skills: - a.
+- 1. Reimbursable services are limited to the Assessment, training, maintenance, supervision, assistance, or continued supports of the following skills: - a.
 Self-care, including but not limited to basic personal hygiene; - b.
-Medication supervision and reminders; - c.
+Medication supervision and reminders;

+- c.
 Household management; - d.
 Time management skills training; - e.
 Safety awareness skill development and training; - f.
 Task completion skill development and training; - g.
 Communication skill building; - h.
-Interpersonal skill development; - i.
-Socialization, including but not limited to acquiring and developing appropriate social norms, values, and skills; - j.
+Interpersonal skill development; - Socialization, including but not limited to acquiring and developing appropriate social norms, values, and skills; - j.
 Recreation, including leisure and community integration activities; - k.
 Sensory motor skill development; - I. Benefits coordination, including activities related to the coordination of Medicaid services; - m.
 Resource coordination, including activities related to coordination of community transportation, community meetings, neighborhood resources, and other available public and private resources; - n.
 Financial management, including activities related to the coordination of financial management tasks such as paying bills, balancing accounts, and basic budgeting. - 2.
-All ILST shall be documented in the ILST Care Plan.
-Reimbursement is limited to services described in the ILST Care Plan.
+All Independent Living Skills Training shall be documented in the Person-Centered Support Plan.
+Reimbursement is limited to services described in the Person-Centered Support Plan.

-8.7529.D Independent Living Skills Exclusions and Limitations
+8.7528.D Independent Living Skills Exclusions and Limitations

-- 1. Members who reside in a Supportive Living Program (SLP) as defined in Section 8.7550 are not eligible for Independent Living Skills services. - 2.
+- 1. Benefit is not provided for Members who reside in a Supportive Living Program (SLP) as defined in Section 8.7547. - 2.
 Travel to and from the Member's home is not reimbursable.

-8.7529.E Independent Living Skills Training Provider Agency Requirements
+8.7528.E Independent Living Skills Training Provider Agency Requirements